MerlinProcessor User Guide

 X = torch.rand(8, 3)

-# Objective: maximize mean scalar output -> minimize negative
+# Objective: maximise mean scalar output → minimise negative

 def objective(v_np):